Johnson & Johnson baby soap and Desitin were both among the products I purchased for baby Kimball number one six years ago.

 - The ingredients!
 You can’t get much safer…

 - The scents: I’ve tried a number of GG’s scents, and oh, my – seriously delectable and a real treat.
 This is the gift you get people who like good smelling things.
 The MadeOn soaps are not scented but impart a nice, clean smell.
-(Win soap from Graham Gardens as part of a $240 package this week right HERE!)
+(Win soap from Graham Gardens as part of a $240 package this week right HERE (link no longer available)!)

 - I would use either of these as a hand soap at the sink, too.